gvwilson/sdxjs/layout-engine/index.md

 ## What subset of HTML and CSS will we support?

--   Our subset of HTML includes:
+-   Our subset of HTML includes rows, columns, and text blocks
-    -   Plain text, which we store as instances of `TextNode`
-    -   Elements with attributes, which we store as instances of `TagNode`
-    -   Don't support <g key="empty_element">empty elements</g> or comments
+-   Each text block has one or more lines of text
+    -   Number of lines determines height
+    -   Length of longest line determines width
+-   Rows columns can have attributes
     -   Each attribute must have a single quoted value
--   Won't bother to show the tests, but yes, we wrote them, and yes, they caught errors
+    -   Rows no longer take a fixed width: our CSS will handle that

 <%- include('/inc/file.html', {file: 'micro-dom.js'}) %>

 -   Use regular expressions to parse documents, though [this is a sin][stack-overflow-html-regex]
-    -   And yes, the tests caught errors
 -   Main body

 <%- include('/inc/erase.html', {file: 'parse.js', key: 'makenode'}) %>